tinx/lokyr-batches/docs/Model.md

 ## Event Type

 * name
-* class (one of "measurement", "production step", "other")
+* class (one of "measurement", "production step", "note", "other")

 ## Shipments